d-led/otp_pony_node/README.md

 ## Backlog

 - expand the API coverage
-  - create messages
+  - fill the gaps of encoding/decoding the messages
-  - send (with timeout)
   - conform to the C Node protocol
 - higher level API
   - message builder & reader (hiding away current position)
-- testing strategy
+- connected testing strategy
-- remove the double term type checking in decode functions after testing is in place
 - treat and test the project as a library
 - reconnects / actor interface design?
 - multiple connections per `EInterface`